crossplane/crossplane/design/one-pager-resource-status-improvements.md

 ### 1: Improving Providers Control Over Condition Messages
 #### Problem
 Crossplane currently has primary control over the `Ready` condition, limiting the ability of providers to communicate detailed, human-readable status information to users via the `Message` field.
 While Crossplane's consistent conditions create predictable expectations for users, this generic nature leaves valuable context underutilized.
-Important status information for users and developers is often relegated to Kubernetes events and logs, which can be less convenient to access and interpret.j
+Important status information for users and developers is often relegated to Kubernetes events and logs, which can be less convenient to access and interpret.

 #### Solution
 Modify the existing condition helper functions in Crossplane to optionally accept a string argument intended for the `Message` field of a condition.
 This would empower provider authors to provide human-readable summaries when setting condition states.